eliotstock/stake/README.md

 1. Once you know your validator node index, you can get the current balance of your validator with `curl http://localhost:5052/eth/v1/beacon/states/head/validators/{index}`.
 1. Check disks have space: `df -h`
+    1. To prune Nethermind, call the `admin_prune` RPC endpoint, like [this](https://docs.nethermind.io/interacting/json-rpc-ns/admin#admin_prune).
+    1. Expect this to take a day or two.
+Definitely don't do this if you're about to be in the sync committee.
 1. Check CPU load average: `htop`.
 Should be 0.70 max, times the number of cores.
 So on an 8-core machine, a load average of 5.6 is the threshold at which the machine is getting overloaded.
 1. Check RAM available: `htop`, see `Mem`.
 1. Check internet connectivity and speed: